 Irregular heartbeat is caused by various reasons including heart conditions like congenital heart disease, chemical imbalances in the body, any kind of trauma to the chest, heart surgery, fever or infections.
-It can also be due to cardiomyopathy which is the disease of the muscles of the heart.
+It can also be due to cardiomyopathy, which is the disease of the muscles of the heart.

 Signs and Symptoms of an Abnormal Heart Rate

-Recognizing the signs and symptoms of an abnormal heart rate is important, especially for younger children who will not be able to communicate what they feel.
+Recognising the signs and symptoms of an abnormal heart rate is important, especially for younger children who will not be able to communicate what they feel.
 Amongst infants and toddlers, it may be visible as irritability, paleness, and lack of interest in eating.
 Older children may be able to tell you if they feel dizzy or feel like their heart has skipped a beat.
 Some of the common symptoms of an irregular pulse rate are

 - Weakness or fatigue

 - Chest pain

 - Irritability and paleness in infants

 - Shortness of breath

 Doctors use various methods to diagnose an abnormality in the heart rate of the child.
 It is important that you know your child’s medical history, and necessary documents so that the doctor can evaluate it and conduct a physical exam to determine whether a further test is necessary.